NymphalidNiklas/IBIO_2024/Tutorials/ComparativeAnalysis/modeling_discrete_traits_2024.md

 reproductive strategies in these butterflies evolve in a habitat-dependent manner.
 What are transition rates telling us?

-However, when testing for correlated evolution, once should be careful about the patterns in which the traits have evolved.
-For example, what if both traits have evolved only once or are an unique evolutionary event, will there still be an evidence for correlated evolution?
+However, when testing for correlated evolution, one should be careful about the patterns in which the traits have evolved.
+For example, what if both traits have evolved only once or are a unique evolutionary event, will there still be evidence for correlated evolution?
 For other similar scenarios, see Figure 1 in this important paper by FitzJohn & Maddison (2015): The Unsolved Challenge to Phylogenetic Correlation Tests for Categorical Characters